sarahwduffy/sarahwduffy.github.io/index.md

 layout: default
 ---

 Hello!
-I am a PhD candidate in Economics at Oxford studying [your research area].
-[Add more details about your research interests and background]
+I am a PhD candidate in Economics at Oxford.
+I study the macroeconomic and financial effects of climate change and climate policy.
+My research combines

 ## Research Papers